 We would love to answer all of your questions!
 Feel free to contact Erica OBrien Cake Design.
 We’ll either email you directly or post your question on our blog.

-Tags1st birthday autumn wedding cake blue cake blue wedding cake bridal shower ideas cake decorating classes ct cake trio Celebration Cakes chevron cake cinco de mayo cake Cricut cutter elizabeth messina fall wedding cake fiesta cake fondant succulents gold cake gold wedding cake green wedding ivory wedding cake Jessica Claire Jose Villa mushroom cake ombre cake ombre wedding cake orange wedding cakes papel picado pillow cake pink cake pink wedding cake purple wedding cake ruffle cake spring wedding cake succulent cake sugar flower class sugar flowers sugar succulents summer wedding cake vintage wedding cake vintage wedding cakes Wedding Cakes CT wedding cakes fairfield county Wedding Cakes NY Wedding Paper Divas winter wedding cake yellow cake
+Tags1st birthday autumn wedding cake baby shower cake blue cake blue wedding cake bridal shower ideas cake decorating classes ct cake new haven Celebration Cakes chevron cake cinco de mayo cake Cricut cutter fall wedding cake fiesta cake fondant succulents gold wedding cake green wedding ivory wedding cake Jessica Claire Jose Villa ombre wedding cake orange wedding cakes papel picado pillow cake pink cake pink wedding cake purple wedding cake ruffle cake spring wedding cake succulent cake sugar flower class sugar flowers sugar ranunculus sugar roses sugar succulents summer wedding cake vintage wedding cake vintage wedding cakes wedding cake new haven Wedding Cakes CT wedding cakes fairfield county Wedding Cakes NY Wedding Paper Divas winter wedding cake yellow cake